ruthbuena/Eat-Da-Burger/README.md

 Below is a screenshot of the application's UI on a desktop:
 ![Desktop pic](public/assets/img/desktop.png)

-Below is an image of the mobile version of the application's UI:
+Below is a screenshot of the application's UI on a mobile device:
 ![Mobile pic](public/assets/img/mobile.png)